What type of content do you primarily create?

 What is a trailer on YouTube?

-A YouTube trailer is a video featured on your home page that can help viewers decide if they’d like to subscribe.
-Trailers should give a sense of what the channel covers and the unique value it provides.
+A YouTube channel trailer is a video featured on your home page that helps new viewers quickly understand what your channel offers and decide if they'd like to subscribe.
+Effective trailers should give a clear sense of what the channel covers, the unique value it provides, and why viewers should hit that subscribe button.